dancvan/AlGaAs_electrooptic_effect/README.md

 Navigating this repository:

+3D_prints:
+- Contains all 3D printed designs used for this experiment (file formats: .stl, .shapr)

 code:
 - notebooks -> a high number of jupyter notebooks primarily used for quick computations and plotting.
 For instance, one notebook in lab_tools called beam_scans provides an easy routine to do a least squares fit from an .xlsx file.
 - fea_electrodes -> directory contains all files related to the simulation of the electrode system to produce a reasonable electric field estimate within the AlGaAs coating (both disk and split electrode systems)